 In the unlikely event that you have any problems when you return home after the scan, please contact your local cochlear implant centre as soon as possible.
+They will also send you an online link to fill in a questionnaire to find out how your MRI scan went.

-I have read and understood the information above.
+I have read and understood the info rmation above.

-Signed:

-Date:
+Signed: Date:

 Print name: